lauriegriffiths/lauriegriffiths.github.io/index.md

 A program to automatically edit videos based on scripts and audio content using forced alignment.

 ### Correct App
 A grammar correction app that uses NLP to find common English mistakes made by native speakers of Japanese.
+Poster [Presentationn for the research(PDF)](files/Correct_Poster.pdf)

 ### [Not My Audience](https://notmyaudience.com/)
 A live interactive presentation where audience members vote on their own devices to influence a comedy show.